Ratismal/UNO/readme.md

 You can execute up to two commands in a single message by separating them with &&!
 ```

+The player will get their cards in a PM by the bot itself but to the command needs to be executed in the room where the players are playing (not privately).

 ## Configurable Rules

 One of the features of UNO is configurable rules, to make sure your games are as customizable as possible!
 You can view these using the `uno rules` command.